 Remember it’s a real residential street though, and noise should be kept to a minimum as to not disturb the residents.
-O course they knew what they were letting themselves in for living here, but there is no need to antagonise unnecessarily
+O course they knew what they were letting themselves in for living here, but there is no need to antagonize unnecessarily

 9 – Eat Clam Chowder from a Bread Bowl

-Among Fishermans wharf’s, culinary delights are its world famous Clam Chowder and it’s also World Famous Sourdough Bread.
+Among Fishermans wharf’s, culinary delights are its world-famous Clam Chowder and it’s also World Famous Sourdough Bread.
 Somewhere along the lines, someone decided the two could be combined and so the Sourdough Bread Bowl was born.

 Multiple places will serve you their “secret” own Clam chowder (some far “soup”erior than others) in a Bourdin Broad loaf hollowed out and filled with the delicious rich seafood soup.
 Providing the perfect washing up free meal.

 Sat down on the Seafront gazing out on the bay while eating such delicious food is one of our first ports of call in the city.
 A great way to get started on “bay” life.
-Keep an Eye out for the Ginormous Seagulls who have grown to epic proportions finishing off what the tourists can’t finish!
+Keep an eye out for the Ginormous Seagulls who have grown to epic proportions finishing off what the tourists can’t finish!

 10 – Relax / Park Life